UPPMAX/programming_formalisms/docs/sessions/version_control/README.md

 Untracked   |File(s) without version control
 Staged      |File(s) on the stage
-Committed   |File(s) that are part of a change Unmodified  |File(s) that are indentical to the online version Changed     |File(s) that are different than the online version
+Committed   |File(s) that are part of a change Unmodified  |File(s) that are identical to the online version Changed     |File(s) that are different than the online version

 ## The verbs in version control